What are the most essential requirements for business applications? The following tasks are among the most important ones:

 Thus, the URL of the type http://<server>/<configuration>/odata/standard.odata/Catalog_Products will return the contents of the Products catalog in XML format - a collection of entry elements (header is omitted for brevity):

 When adding to the URL the line "?$format=application/json", we will get the contents of the Products catalog in JSON format (URL of the type http://<server>/<configuration>/odata/standard.odata/Catalog_Products? ?$format=application/json):

-Data exchange mechanism is intended for creation of geographically distributed systems based on 1C:Enterprise, as well as for exchanging data with other information systems that are not based on 1C:Enterprise.
+A data exchange mechanism is intended for the creation of geographically distributed systems based on 1C:Enterprise, as well as for exchanging data with other information systems that are not based on 1C:Enterprise.

 The second component of the data exchange mechanism is a change registration mechanism.
 This mechanism automatically tracks data changes in the system that should be transferred to end users according to the exchange plan.
 The platform uses this mechanism to track changes that occurred since the last synchronization and minimizes the amount of data transferred during the next synchronization session.

 The data are exchanged using XML messages of a particular structure.
 The message contains data that changed since the last synchronization with the node, as well as some service information.
 The message structure supports the numbering of messages and allows the sender node to receive confirmations from the recipient node when a message is received.
 Such confirmation is included in each message coming from the recipient node as the number of the last received message.
 The numbering of messages allows the platform to determine, which data were already successfully transferred to the recipient node, and to avoid repeat transmission by only transferring the data that changed since the recipient node received the last message with a receipt confirmation.
 This operational procedure ensures guaranteed delivery even for unreliable transmission channels and for when messages are lost.